-Pract Practical skills related to employment No. On successful completion of a Foundation Degree students will be able to: Module Code: 7.
+Pract ical skills related to employment No. On successful completion of a Foundation Degree students will Module be able to: Code: 7.
 Practise safely, effectively and ethically, making the high quality long term care of patients the first concern.
 BIOM2506 8.
 Demonstrate responsibility and effective clinical decision making as an individual and as part of a team.
 BIOM2506 9.
 Recognise the importance of lifelong learning and apply it to practice.
 BIOM2508 10.
 Carry out procedures, from prescription, for the design, manufacture and modification of custom made dental devices to meet current industry standards and legislation.
-BIOM2505 BIOM2507 BIOM2508 Tran sferable/key skills No. On successful completion of a Foundation Degree students will be able to: Module Code: 11.
-Critically evaluate the role and responsibility of being a registrant and demonstrate professionalism throughout education, training and practice in accordance with GDC guidance.
-BIOM2508 12.
-Effectively communicate by spoken, written and electronic methods to a range of audiences in the healthcare industry.
-BIOM2506 13.
-Critically assess their own capabilities and limitations in the interest of high quality patient care taking responsibility for personal development planning, recording of evidence, and reflective practice.
-BIOM2508
+BIOM2505 BIOM2507 BIOM2508